 Asset-based, as well as community development activities, tend to try and value all individuals, their skills knowledge and experience and believe they can add something to transformational activity.
 Conversations, listening and talking are core activities in acknowledging and utilising community ‘assets’ i.e. people.

-The paradigm shift required by public realm organisations and institutions in modifying their approach to community is highlighted in Dan Duncan’s ‘ABCD, Toolkit’– a practical manifestation of Asset Based Community Development, orlistat 120 mg without prescription.
+The paradigm shift required by public realm organisations and institutions in modifying their approach to community is highlighted in Dan Duncan’s ‘ABCD, Toolkit’– a practical manifestation of Asset Based Community Development, cheap orlistat online no prescription.

 Fig 2 New paradigm for effective community impact, Dan Duncan